helenyaben/dtu_mlops_project/final_report/README.md

 >
 > Answer:

-For ensure reproducibility we used the wandb framework as described above.
+For ensure reproducibility we used the W&B framework as described above.
 For each run we logged the configurations regarding learning rate, batch size and number of epochs.
 Further for each epoch we logged training accuracy, training loss and validation accuracy:
 ```
 # Log epoch, loss and accuracy to wandb